-Notes: Columns (1), (2) and (5) present OLS regressions where the dependent variable are monthly sales winsorized at the 5% level on both tails reported in Kenyan Shillings.
+Notes: Columns (1) to (4) include observations from the baseline and the 2021 post-Covid follow-up survey.
+Columns (1), (2) and (5) present OLS regressions where the dependent variable are monthly sales winsorized at the 5% level on both tails reported in Kenyan Shillings.
 Columns (3), (4) and (6) present OLS regressions where the dependent variable are monthly profits winsorized at the 5% level on both tails reported in Kenyan Shillings.
-Columns (1) to (4) restrict the sample to those respondents that reported owning one business in the baseline period.
-Columns (5) to (6) restrict the sample to those respondents that reported not owning any business in the baseline period but opened a business by the time of the 2021 follow-up survey.
-All the regressions include observations from the baseline and the 2021 post-Covid follow-up survey.
+Columns (1) to (4) restrict the sample to the 733 respondents that reported owning one business in the baseline period and had non-missing sales and profits data.
+Columns (5) to (6) restrict the sample to those 384 respondents that reported not owning any business in the baseline period but opened a business by the time of the 2021 follow-up survey, only using data from this latter survey.
 The table reports the coefficient of the interactions between the 2021 post-Covid survey time dummies and female.
 All regressions control for individual fixed effects and county-time trends.
 Columns (2) and (4) also include and pre-Covid business sector-time trends.
 Pre-Covid mean refers to the mean of males/females at baseline survey.
 Covid 2021 mean refer to the mean of males/females at the post-Covid 2021 follow-up survey.
 Standard errors, clustered at the individual level, in parentheses. p < 0.10, p < 0.05, p < 0.01.